Art Statement

 Bio

-Self-taught multidisciplinary artist with a background in political science, journalism, and languages.
+Self-taught artist with a background in political science, journalism, and languages.
 She has worked as a researcher, writer, educator, and independent publisher, contributing to public discourse through media and institutional contexts.

-Today, her practice operates at the intersection of research, movement, and visual communication, through different materials and formats.
+Today, her practice operates at the intersection of research, movement, and visual communication, through different materials and participative formats.

 Writing & Ongoing Research